7 Signs of a Good Babysitter

 The sitter is happy to see your child.
 Good babysitters are born, not made.
 So if a person genuinely loves spending time with children, you will clearly see that content and satisfaction on his or her face.

 Respects your time.
-Generally you will hire a babysitter to get some time off, so it would be important that your sitter comes on time and sticks to the planned schedule.
-In case he or she would be caught by some personal issues, they will call you upfront to apologize for the inconveniences.
+Generally, you will hire a babysitter to get some time off, so it would be important that your sitter comes on time and sticks to the planned schedule.
+In case they are caught by some personal issues, they will call you upfront to apologize for the inconvenience.

 And the final tip, the so-called rule of thumb.
 Babysitter should be a person whom both you and your child like to spend time with.
-When choosing one, keep these rules in mind, but at the same time listen to your guts and feeling – they are always right.
+When choosing one, keep these rules in mind, but at the same time listen to your gut and feelings – they are always right.

 Similar Articles